-Commercial Auto provides many options to protect the vehicles your ministry owns such as coverage for injury, losses, and legal defense.
-Additionally, Coverage for non-owned vehicle coverage is also available, which can provide protection for the use of borrowed or rented (short-term) vehicles.
+Commercial Auto provides many options to protect the vehicles your ministry owns, such as liability and legal defense coverage for injury or losses.
+Coverage for non-owned vehicles is also available for protection during the short-term use of rented or borrowed vehicles.